 - Mortgage broker fees

-Solicitor fees will vary, however some remortgage deals will include free legal work as a part of the mortgage.
-We will discuss this in more depth further into the article.
+Fees payable to your broker will usually depend on the broker and the mortgage they’ve sourced, along with your own individual circumstances.
+Solicitor fees will vary, but some remortgage deals will include free legal work as part of the mortgage.
+We’ll discuss this in more depth further into the article.

 What is a lender arrangement fee?

 An arrangement fee is payable to your lender for arranging a mortgage.
 Some lenders will have little or no arrangement fees whatsoever, whereas some lenders will charge arrangement fees in excess of £1000.
 Arrangement fees will either be a fixed amount or based on a percentage of your mortgage.

 Why would you pay an arrangement fee of £1000 if you can remortgage with a different lender that doesn’t have arrangement fees?
 The reason is simple.
 The best remortgage deals typically have arrangement fees attached to them.
 You can add the fee to your mortgage, but you will pay interest on this in addition to your mortgage.
 As a result, it often makes financial sense to clear this fee upfront.

 Lenders can also charge booking fees, but they’re usually quite small in comparison with other fees.
 Booking fees don’t tend to exceed £150 and can be as little as £20.
 In other words, a booking fee is a type of administration charge.

 Mortgage lenders are ultimately running a business, so they will charge borrowers for the privilege of a low interest rate.
 To minimise your remortgage fees, you’ll have to calculate the overall cost of entering into a remortgage.

 It’s impossible to say whether or not deals with or without arrangement fees will save you money without assessing each mortgage and calculating your overall cost.
 If you’re struggling to do this, our advisors can help.
 You can also use our remortgage calculator here.